Give the gift small icon

 Read more

 Not Sure What to Write?
-Tips from Guest Jeff Greenwald
+Tips from Author Jeff Greenwald

 He's authored 1000s of articles, several books, and what's maybe the first known travel blog.
-And on Thursday night during Evenings with Artifcts Jeff Greenwald shared with us simple but powerful tips, and a healthy dose of perspective, to help us craft our own stories behind the objects of our lives.
+And during the Fall 2022 series of Evenings with Artifcts Jeff Greenwald shared with us simple but powerful tips, and a healthy dose of perspective, to help us craft our own stories behind the objects of our lives.

 Watch the full Evenings with Artifcts event here.